British warship brings 110 citizens to Malta from Libya

 Rival factions allied to brigades from the towns of Misrata and Zintan have been fighting for nearly three weeks over control of the capital's airport, with more than 20 people killed on Sunday, and a fire raging at the city's fuel depot.

-Last week, the Foreign Office said the British embassy in Tripoli was moving to Tunisia.
+Last week, Britain's Foreign Office said the British embassy in Tripoli was moving to Tunisia.

-Britain was one of the last Western countries with an embassy open in Tripoli after the weeks of street fighting forced the United States, the United Nations and European diplomatic staff to leave.

 (Reporting by Christopher Scicluna; Editing by Clarence Fernandez)